hemanth-kotagiri/practice-git/README.md

 That was a mouthful, follow the steps below to practice!

+If you are faced with any issues in moving forward with this tutorial, please raise an issue.

+- Click on the Issues tab of this repository.
+- Add a title and a description of your issue.
+- Create the issue and I will get back as soon as possible.

 But first, what in the world is Git?

 - It is a version control software that is used to track changes as you make modifications to your file(s).